 You will be familiar with Vitamin C if you have ever had a cold and the doctor gave you Vitamin C tablets to help you feel better.
-Beyond colds, Vitamin C is important for wound-healing.
-In fact, in one study, researchers from University of Texas Southwestern showed that patients who had severe burn wounds healed significantly faster when they received Vitamin C. You can get Vitamin C from many fruits and vegetables including oranges, mangoes, kiwi and avocado.
+Beyond colds, Vitamin C is important for wound healing.
+In fact, in one study, researchers from the University of Texas Southwestern showed that patients who had severe burn wounds healed significantly faster when they received Vitamin C. You can get Vitamin C from many fruits and vegetables including oranges, mangoes, kiwi, and avocado.

 Vitamin D is a special vitamin in that it is present in very few foods.
 When ultraviolet rays from the sun strike your skin, it triggers Vitamin D synthesis.
 Once you have Vitamin D synthesized in your body, it helps with the absorption of calcium out of your digestive system and into parts of your body that need calcium like your bones and teeth.

 Iron forms a major part of your red blood cells.
 Your red blood cells are the major cell type in your blood and perform the task of delivering oxygen from your lungs to the rest of your body.
 Thus, an iron deficiency results in not just anemia but a lack of energy and dizziness because your organs are not receiving enough oxygen.
 You can find iron as a supplement at your grocery or pharmacy.
 You will also find it in green leafy vegetables like spinach, lentils, dark chocolate, beef, and broccoli.